-2021 key initiatives
+2022 key initiatives

-- · Formalize key policies around important focus areas such as Tenant Engagement and Supply Chain. - Increase metrics and measurement of outcomes on ESG initiatives. - Optimize third-party ESG data availability. - Expand resources dedicated to ESG and coverage of assets impacted by ESG integration. - Increase ESG engagement with Stakeholders
+- Pursue energy rating opportunities - Expand energy data coverage to increase metrics and measurement of outcomes on ESG initiatives. - Optimize third-party ESG data availability. - Expand resources dedicated to ESG and coverage of assets impacted by ESG integration. - Increase ESG engagement with Stakeholders - Increase the number of green building or wellness certifications in our portfolios